springone-tour-2020-cicd/katacoda-scenarios/tekton/step4.md

-In this step we will create a container image of a Spring Boot application and publish it to Docker Hub.
+bIn this step we will create a container image of a Spring Boot application and publish it to Docker Hub.

 Open the file `/root/tekton-labs/lab-2/jib-maven-taskrun.yaml`{{open}} and take a look around.